networkables/mason/README.md

 ### OS binary

 1. Download pre-built binary [here](https://github.com/networkables/mason/releases)
-2. Grant admin network permissions to the binary (instead of running mason as root): `sudo ./mason sys setcap`
+2. Start Mason as a server: `./mason server`
-3. Start Mason as a server: `./mason server`
+3. Open your browser at http://localhost:4380/

-4. Open your browser at http://localhost:4380/
+__TIP__ If running on Linux and enabled options which require net admin privileges, grant admin network permissions to the binary (instead of running mason as root): `sudo ./mason sys setcap`

 ### Docker